 The Finished Caramel Peanut Butter Dip

 Below is the finished dip.
 Doesn't it look just like a regular, full-dairy caramel?
 I think so too.
 Only this one is a million times easier, and so much healthier!

 Honestly, it is a lot like regular caramel.
 Dates have a natural caramel flavor, making them perfect for a healthy swap like this.
 Make sure it is blended well and will be just as thick and creamy as traditional caramel!

-It isn't exactly like regular caramel, of course.
 It tastes like a milder version of caramel.
-Yes, you can taste the dates in it, but the flavor is not overpowering, especially when you add in peanut butter or another nut butter.
+Yes, you can taste the dates, but the flavor is not overpowering, especially when adding peanut butter or another nut butter.
 Feel free to add a drizzle of pure maple syrup or a sprinkle of your favorite spices, such as ground cinnamon.